Looking at your circa 2000 website and considering an extreme make over? Or at least a 21st century update?

 Google and other search engines also look at content that is shared from your site and rank the importance of your site pages based on this sharing activity.

 Have you been to an airport or public place recently?
 Look around and let me know if virtually everyone isn’t looking at some sort of mobile digital device.
-Recent research shows that over 90% of those people are connected to the internet and looking at content the they are interested in.
+Recent research shows that over 90% of those people are connected to the internet and looking at content that they’re interested in.

 So if you’re not planning and building your website to present your value to these people in a way that is optimized for their hand held device, you might want to reconsider that.
 Consider that the growth of mobile devices and access to the internet on them is the fastest growing way for people around the world to find and get the content they’re looking for.
 Bottom line, you better be there for people on the go and provide a web experience that meets their expectations and the limitations of their device.